-Join Bonnie Biafore for an in-depth discussion in this video Handling changes, part of Managing Small Projects.
+Join Bonnie Biafore for an in-depth discussion in this video Handling changes, part of Project Management Foundations: Small Projects.

 Changes that people ask for might seem small, but if you get enough of them they…add up and can sink your project schedule and budget.…Changes always occur.…So you have to be prepared for them and have a plan for managing them.…The first step in managing changes is recognizing one when you see it.…When you kick off the project you save your plan and the documents you created,…the requirements, specifications, deliverables, and so on.…These documents are how you can tell if someone wants to change.…